Coaxial vs Ethernet cable - What's the Difference?

 Figure 6.
 Cross section of balanced twisted pair cable

-Not only is each pair twisted, but each pair is twisted at a different rate (coils per inch).
+Not only is each pair twisted, but each pair is twisted at a different rate (twists per inch).
 That way, conductors within the cable are rarely, if ever, oriented parallel to any other conductors inside the cable, or outside.
 This allows the conductors to avoid noise and signal loss due to electromagnetic interference (EMI).

 More about this can be found in our Cable Academy blog, Why Are Wires Twisted Inside an Ethernet Cable?